House Democrat Dean Phillips launches primary challenge against President Biden | KRDO

 House Democrat Dean Phillips launches primary challenge against President Biden

-(CNN) — Minnesota Rep. Dean Phillips formally launched his presidential campaign Friday and filed to run in New Hampshire’s Democratic primary, kicking off his long-shot challenge to President Joe Biden.
+(CNN) — Minnesota Rep. Dean Phillips announced Thursday that he is running for president, kicking off a long-shot Democratic primary challenge to President Joe Biden.

-Surrounded by a small crowd of supporters, staff and curious bystanders outside the New Hampshire State House in Concord, Phillips reiterated his call for a new generation of Democratic leaders.

-“I am running for the Democratic nomination for president of the United States because, my friends, it is time for a change,” the third-term congressman said.
-“And I am ready to lead our great nation to a secure and a more prosperous future.”

-In an earlier interview in Concord, aboard his campaign bus, Phillips said he felt compelled to challenge Biden – whom he called a “terrific president” – over his concerns that the incumbent would lose a general election rematch against former President Donald Trump.
-The congressman said he tried to encourage Biden to pass the torch and to convince other Democratic candidates to run in the primary.
-When those efforts failed, he entered the race himself.

-“This was not about me,” Phillips told CNN.
-“But my inability to attract other candidates, to inspire the president to recognize that it is time, compels me to serve my country because it appears that President Joe Biden is going to lose the next election.”
+“I think President Biden has done a spectacular job for our country, but it’s not about the past.
+This is an election about the future.
+I will not sit still, I will not be quiet in the face of numbers that are so clearly saying that we’re going to be facing an emergency next November,” Phillips told CBS News in a clip posted online.

+Phillips is expected to formally announce his campaign Friday in Concord, where he’ll file to run in New Hampshire’s Democratic primary.
+He launched the first ad of his campaign Friday morning, a 60-second spot in the Granite State that shared some biographical information about him and did not mention Biden by name.

-For months, Phillips, who recently left his House Democratic leadership position in the face of intraparty frustration over his calls for a Biden alternative, has argued that the president would be a weak general election candidate due to his age and low approval ratings.
-But his campaign launch comes as Democrats are seeking to unify around Biden, fend off spoiler independent candidates and lay out the administration’s accomplishments to voters.
+The three-term congressman, who recently left his House Democratic leadership position in the face of intraparty frustration over his calls for a Biden alternative, has argued that the president would be a weak general election candidate due to his age and low approval ratings.
+Still, Phillips’ campaign launch comes as Democrats are seeking to unify around Biden, fend off spoiler independent candidates and lay out the administration’s accomplishments to voters.
 Biden allies have described talk of Phillips running as a distraction that would only serve to highlight the president’s weak points.

-Phillips and his team have insisted they plan to mount a serious challenge to Biden that will go beyond New Hampshire.
-Speaking to reporters Friday morning in Concord, Phillips said it would be “foolish” to run just to raise his national profile.

-“If someone wanted to get their name ID out there, why would they do this and take the arrows and the mean-spiritedness and the aggression and the sacrifice that this requires?” he said.
+Phillips plans to level several criticisms at Biden in the speech he’s set to deliver on the steps of the New Hampshire state capitol later Friday morning.

+“Chaos at our border and in our cities is growing, while our commitment to countering it is receding,” the Minnesota congressman is expected to say, according to a campaign spokesperson.

 Already, Phillips’ campaign strategy is causing headaches for the party.
 Biden will not file to appear on the New Hampshire Democratic primary ballot because the state isn’t complying with the national party’s revised nominating calendar, which demoted its first-in-the-nation primary status to second.
 Instead, Democrats will launch a write-in campaign for the president.